Panoply Data Viewer

 Download Color Tables and Map Overlays

-Beginning with version 4, Panoply's "standard" selection of color tables and map overlays is built into the application.
-Additional color tables and map overlays may be opened for a single session or added to your favorites library for continued use.
-See the Panoply website for some optional support files.
+Panoply's "standard" selection of color tables and map overlays is built into the application.
+Additional color tables and overlays may be opened for a single session or added to your favorites library for continued use.
+See the Panoply website for a selection of such optional files.

-For additional scale color tables, J.J.
-Green's cpt-city website includes many CPT format files that are compatible with Panoply.
+For additional scale color tables, the cpt-city website includes many CPT format files that are compatible with Panoply.
+Numerous RGB color tables are available from the NCL Graphics color table gallery.